dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream drop slot: Drop a replication slot in the source database
-   usage: pgcopydb stream drop slot  --source ...
+   usage: pgcopydb stream drop slot

      --source         Postgres URI to the source database --dir            Work directory to use